Skip to main content

 The legality of compounding these peptides is subject to the evolving regulatory environment.
 The FDA has issued warning letters to compounding pharmacies regarding the use of unapproved or inaccurately marketed peptide products.
 A significant change occurred in March 2020, when federal law reclassified certain peptides, including Tesamorelin and Human Chorionic Gonadotropin (HCG), as biologics.
 This reclassification means traditional compounding pharmacies are prohibited from preparing them.

 The criteria for an active ingredient to be legally compounded are strict ∞ it must be part of an FDA-approved drug, have a USP-NF monograph, or be on the 503A Bulks List.
 Many peptides, despite their therapeutic potential, do not meet these specific criteria, limiting their availability through traditional compounding channels.
-This regulatory stance aims to ensure and product quality, though it presents challenges for practitioners and patients seeking personalized peptide therapies.
+This regulatory stance aims to ensure patient safety and product quality, though it presents challenges for practitioners and patients seeking personalized peptide therapies.

 Comparison of Peptide Compounding Status